nate-d-olson/transcriptome_assembly_eval_tutorial/README.md

 3. Chimera - probability contig is derived from a single transcript, calculated based on whether the contigs fits a single or double Dirichlet distribution.
 4. Complete - probability contig is complete and correct, calculated using read pair alignments.

-**Assembly Score** is calculated from the mean contig score and proprotion of read pairs mapping to the assembly.
+**Assembly Score** is calculated from the mean contig score and proportion of read pairs mapping to the assembly.

 *Command Line*